 At Kettle Co.
 Kitchens, we’re experts in kitchen design so if you’re planning a new kitchen, come and talk to our friendly team about how we can help you create your dream kitchen.
 All you need do is visit us in your local store or book a free virtual design appointment.

 Our January Sale at Kettle Co. is your perfect opportunity to secure amazing discounts for your upcoming project.
 We're thrilled to present our limited-time offer, allowing you to enjoy the luxury of half-price worktops across our stunning kitchen collections plus the chance to secure a free gift towards your new kitchen.
 Our first 20 customers […]

 At Kettle Co., we design, supply and install beautiful bespoke kitchens that are manufactured right here in the South West of England.
 If you're currently looking to transform your space, there's never been a better time to get in touch!
 With just 1 week remaining, we are giving away an HBH Woolacotts appliance voucher* with […]

 As autumn sets in, bringing about changing leaves and crisper air, it presents an ideal opportunity to introduce some cosy autumnal touches to your kitchen.
 It’s an opportune moment to reassess your kitchen space.
 You might contemplate a fresh redesign or seek ways to rejuvenate your existing interior with autumn-inspired trends.
 As our lifestyles adapt […]

 We are rated excellent on Trustpilot

 Fall in love with your dream kitchen

-With our Summer Sale now on, there's never been a better time to buy a new kitchen.
-Get free fitting* on kitchen cabinets.
+With our Winter Sale now on, there's never been a better time to elevate your space.
+Get half price worktops on all kitchens*.
 Book your free no-obligation appointment today to get started. *Terms & conditions apply